jidafan/Performance-Report/README.md

 #### 2.3 Visualization

-In the next step of this project, we begin the visualization of the company data.
+In the next step of this project, we begin the visualization of the company data in PowerBI

-#### 2.31 Measures
+#### 2.3.1 Measures

 Before we begin creating charts and graphs.
 We will create the custom measures and tables will be used in the analysis.
 To organize the custom measures, I created a measures table to hold them and put an "_" at the front to move it to the top of the tables.
 The measures they were created were grouped into 4 groups: PYTD, YTD, Switch, and Base Measures.